This blog brings you the Magento performance optimization tips and best practices to speed up your eCommerce store’s load time.

 Varnish for full page caching

-Implementing Varnish cache is an integral part of your Magento 2 load time optimization process as it can accelerate your mobile web loading speed more than 25x.
+Implementing Varnish cache is an integral part of your Magento performance optimization process as it can accelerate your mobile web loading speed more than 25x.

 Varnish cache is a fast cache technology that acts as a temporary storage facility that makes a copy of the web pages of your eCommerce store.
 When a request is sent to render a web page, the request is directed to the Varnish server first.
 It takes only a few milliseconds to render pages from the Varnish server which reduces the load time significantly (time differs based on the hardware capability).